Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Lesson1.md

 There can be as many threads executing at once as there are cores in a device's CPU.

-iPhones and iPads have been dual-core since 2011, with more recent models boasting as many as 8 cores per chip (see *octa-core* in <sup>1</sup>).
+iPhones and iPads have been dual-core since 2011, with more recent models boasting as many as 12 cores per chip (see <sup>1</sup>).

 With more than one core available, iOS apps are capable of running more than a single task at the same time.
 (Potentially, up to 8 tasks simultaneously, though this again is ultimately up to the operating system).